-The point source and area source contributions are summed without calibration, along with an estimate (0.19 μ g m-3) of the contribution from the long-range transport of SO2 sources from continental European sources to derive the annual mean concentration.
+The point source and area source contributions are summed without calibration, along with an estimate (0.19 μg m-3) of the contribution from the long-range transport of SO2 sources from continental European sources to derive the annual mean concentration.
 The long-range transport contribution was derived by a linear least-squares fit between the measured and modelled concentrations (Abbott and Vincent, 2006).
 The model is not calibrated for SO2 because modelled values provide a reasonably good fit to measured concentrations and to avoid the risk of overfitting for the high percentile metrics.

-The map of winter mean SO_2 concentrations was derived from the annual mean map by multiplying with a factor of 1.1343, which is the ratio between the average concentration measured at rural SO_2 monitoring sites during the 2015-2016 winter periods and annual concentration for 2016.
-By comparison the ratio between winter and annual means for 2009, 2010, 2011, 2012, 2013, 2014 and 2015 respectively were 1.23, 1.01, 1.60, 1.10, 1.27 and 0.70, 1.94.
+The map of winter mean SO2 concentrations was derived from the annual mean map by multiplying with a factor of 1.2032, which is the ratio between the average concentration measured at rural SO2 monitoring sites during the 2016-2017 winter periods and annual concentration for 2017.

-Measured concentrations from UK Acid Gases and Aerosols Monitoring Network (AGANet) sites, selected rural and urban background sites in the national automatic monitoring networks and rural automatic monitoring sites maintained by the electricity generating companies were compared with the modelled results.
+Measured concentrations from UK Acid Gases and Aerosols Monitoring Network (AGANet) sites, selected rural and urban background sites in the national automatic monitoring networks were compared with the modelled results.
 A list of the additional sites used in model verification is included in Appendix 1.
-The comparison plot for 2016 is shown in Figure 4-7.
+The comparison plot for 2017 is shown in Figure 4-7.